 withdraw our love temporarily.
 But the lesson is not lost on the child.
 We could, at any time, stop loving them altogether.

 This puts parents in a difficult position.
 Children do need our guidance.
-And yet unconditional love means the child feels the parent's love without the
+And yet unconditional love means the child needs to feel the parent's love without

-requirement of the child doing anything at all -- including behaving.
+the requirement of the child doing anything at all -- including behaving!
 How can we do both?

 1. Stop punishing and start connecting.